MrMarkian/SpreadCheck/README.md

 - If a cell contains numbers
 - If a cell contains letters
 - Check Date & Time (incomplete)
-- If a cell begins with a certain character string
+- If a cell begins with a certain character string (exact match only customisation planned)
-- If a cell ends with a certain character string
+- If a cell ends with a certain character string (exact match only customisation planned)
+- Check length
-- Check for values in a list
+- Check for values in a list (exact match only customisation planned)
+- If more than (incomplete)
+- If less than (incomplete)

 # Program Features